There are no intermediate structures between the group of integers and Presburger arithmetic

-Section \ref{sec:def} lays out basic definitions and reformulates Theorem \ref{thm:premain} as a statement about individual definable sets (see Theorem \ref{thm:main}).
-Specifically, we want to show that, given $n>0$, if $A\seq\Z^n$ is definable in $(\Z,+,<,0)$ then either $A$ is definable in $(\Z,+,0)$ or the ordering on $\Z$ is definable in the expansion $(\Z,+,0,A)$, where we use $A$ to denote an $n$-ary predicate for itself.
-Formulated this way, the proof proceeds by induction on $n$.
-In Section \ref{sec:1dim}, we prove the base case $n=1$, which is an easy consequence of quantifier elimination in $(\Z,+,<,0)$.
-We then turn to several preparatory results needed for the induction step.
+The remainder of this paper is entirely devoted to the proof of Theorem \ref{thm:premain}.
+Therefore, we end this introduction with a brief outline of the argument.
+Section \ref{sec:def} gives basic definitions and reformulates Theorem \ref{thm:premain} as a statement about individual definable sets, namely: if $A\seq\Z^n$ is definable in $(\Z,+,<,0)$ then either $A$ is definable in $(\Z,+,0)$ or the ordering on $\Z$ is definable in the expansion $(\Z,+,0,A)$ (see Theorem \ref{thm:main}).
+The proof then proceeds by induction on $n$.
+In Section \ref{sec:1dim} we prove the base case $n=1$, which is a straightforward consequence of quantifier elimination in an appropriate definitional expansion of $(\Z,+,<,0)$.
+We then turn to several preliminaries needed for the induction step.
 In Section \ref{sec:module}, we use the classification of sets definable in $(\Z,+,0)$ to give a kind of cell decomposition for $(\Z,+,0)$, where ``cells'' are \emph{quasi-cosets}, i.e. cosets of subgroups with some lower rank piece removed.
-In Section \ref{sec:poly}, we prove two easy consequences of a result of Kadets \cite{Kad} concerning the \emph{inradius} of a polyhedron $P$ in $\R^n$ (i.e. the supremum over the radii of $n$-balls contained in $P$).
-Polyhedra arise naturally in our situation because of the fact, which follows from Cluckers' cell decomposition, that if $f:\Z^n\func\Z$ is definable in $(\Z,+,<,0)$, then there is a decomposition of $\Z^n$ into finitely many subsets definable in $(\Z,+,<,0)$ such that, on each subset, $f$ is the restriction of an affine transformation from $\R^n$ to $\R$.
+In Section \ref{sec:poly}, we prove two consequences of a result of Kadets \cite{Kad} on the \emph{inradius} of a polyhedron $P$ in $\R^n$ (i.e. the supremum over the radii of $n$-balls contained in $P$).
+Polyhedra arise naturally in our situation because of the fact that if $f\colon\Z^n\to \Z$ is definable in $(\Z,+,<,0)$, then there is a decomposition of $\Z^n$ into finitely many subsets definable in $(\Z,+,<,0)$ such that, on each subset, $f$ is the restriction of an affine transformation from $\R^n$ to $\R$ (defined over $\Z$).

-Then, in Section \ref{sec:technical}, we begin the technical work toward the induction step of the proof of the main result.
-In particular, we isolate a subclass of sets definable in $(\Z,+,<,0)$ satisfying certain structural properties, and show that, in order to prove the main result, it suffices to only consider sets in this special subclass.
+Section \ref{sec:technical} begins the technical work toward the induction step of the proof of the main result.
+In particular, we isolate a subclass of definable sets in $(\Z,+,<,0)$ satisfying certain structural properties, and show that it suffices to only consider sets in this special subclass.
 Roughly speaking, this subclass is defined by specifying congruence classes, sorting infinite fibers from finite fibers, and uniquely identifying the endpoints of the intervals in fibers with a finite collection of affine transformations.
 Finally, in Section \ref{sec:proof}, we combine all of these tools to finish the main proof.